Home

 Can an existing business pitch?

-Yes, an operating business can pitch if the pitch is for an innovation that is not part of their existing operation.
+Yes, an operating business can pitch if the pitch is for a project or innovation that is not part of their existing operation.
 They have to be seeking funding to seed a new idea or revenue stream for the business.

 A good existing business pitch example: a pizza shop wants to try an online campaign to ship vacuum sealed frozen pizza on dry ice direct to out-of-state consumers.

-A bad existing business pitch example: a pizza shop needs funds to pay their rent.
+A bad existing business pitch example: a pizza shop needs funds to pay their rent or for general business operations.

 What happens if my video pitch is selected as one of the top 53?